Doc-Ninja/Collapse/README.md

 CHANGELOG

+v 0.3.3: Corrected a major bug causing the RK4 coefficients to be all equal to k4.

 v 0.3.2: Rewriting of the equations in an equivalent form (no effect on the results), moved all the data arrays to the heap, added the parameter N to quickly write SIZE as 2^N +1.

 v 0.3.1: Fixed a mistake in the A prime equation, added starting epsilon and cycles elapsed to the report.txt file (created when an horizon is formed).